Large-Momentum Effective Theory: Introduction

-In this review, we use the word ``partons'' for the quark and gluon Fock components of the nucleon or other hadrons in the IMF (and light-cone gauge $A^+=0$).
-The naive parton model was not based on QFT, and thus did not have the problem of UV divergences.
-In applications within QCD factorization theorems, the partons are defined as---following Feynman---the objects arising from the limit of IMF, with the UV divergences being regulated and renormalized after the limit.
-In this sense, the partons in QCD are effective degrees of freedom, with momentum fraction $0<x<1$, belonging to the same category of concepts as the {\it infinitely-heavy quark} in heavy-quark effective field theory (HQET)~\cite{Manohar:2000dt}.
+Although partons have become a ubiquitous language for high-energy scattering, their role as effective degrees of freedom of QCD for describing the internal structure of the nucleon is less emphasized in the literature.
+In applications within QCD factorization theorems, they are---following Feynman---objects arising from the limit of infinite momentum, with the potential UV divergences regulated and renormalized after the limit.
+Thus, the partons are an idealized concept, referring to the quark and gluon Fock components of the nucleon or other hadrons only in the context of IMF and LF gauge $A^+=(A^0+A^z)/\sqrt 2=0$.
+They are in the same category of concepts as the {\it infinitely-heavy quark} in heavy-quark effective field theory (HQET)~\cite{Manohar:2000dt}.
+To motivate LaMET, it is important to understand this origin and nature of partons.

-On the other hand, the parton model was based on the expectation that the momentum distributions of the constituents in the proton at different large momenta should be similar.
-It is important to understand how this large-momentum symmetry arises from bound states in QFT, what are the symmetry-breaking effects, and finally, how distributions at finite momentum can be reconciled with partons as the EFT objects.
-In this section, we discuss these questions thoroughly.